rabuckley/Maui.ContextMenu/README.md

 Sometimes you want to show the context menu on a click instead of the default long press/right click.
 Setting `ShowMenuOnClick` to true will simply do that.
 The highlight preview will however not be shown in this mode.

 On iOS it is not possible to open a context menu on click.
 This plugin uses the UIKit `showsMenuAsPrimaryAction` property to support this feature.
-This is however only supported on UIKit.UIbutton, meaning `ShowMenuOnClick` will only work on `Button` on iOS
+This is however only supported on UIKit.UIbutton, meaning `ShowMenuOnClick` will only work on `Button` on iOS.

+On Windows, when `ShowMenuOnClick` is true, the context menu will appear on left-click instead of the default right-click behavior.

 ### TableView, ListView, CollectionView